xblku/my-deploy-scripts/snippets/alert-routing.md

 # alert routing

-Captured 2025-04-11.
+Captured 2025-04-29.

-Context: retention policy silently kept everything for a year.
+Context: staging and production diverged on one env var.